If you hold to be a good person you cannot look a pig in the eyes; nor any other sentient being we prey on.

 The ice age hunters learned to respect their pray and to commune with it aware that their lives were linked.
 The North American Indians knew deference for the buffaloes.
-In fact all firsthand hunters living from their neighbour creatures understand the need to respect and protect the pray, not to spit into the fountain from which they drink.
-Maybe this was not just naive folklore and superstition; maybe they respected the victim to be able to respect themselves.
+In fact all firsthand hunters living from their neighbour creatures understand the need to spare, respect and protect the pray, not to spit into the fountain from which they drink.
+Maybe this was not just naive folklore and illiterate superstition; maybe they respected the victim to be able to respect themselves.
 We know what pain and fear and horror is.

 Perhaps, those of us who pause before eating to thank God for the bread, could add a word of thanks to the animal who gave them its life.
 This could be a good start, seemingly small, but with possibly unexpected consequences.
-Imagine yourself finding the words to thank to the chicken or the veal who was this piece of chicken or this steak you are about to eat!
+Imagine yourself finding the words to thank to the chicken or the veal who was this piece of meat you are about to eat!
 "Thank you little creature for dying in order for me to live and feel sate!"
 Do you have the stomach do it?

 We could find a public way back towards the old-time respect for the prey.

-As a person, I would do what I can; eat less meat, which is good for my health, anyway; punish the animal abuser when I find out and can; treat my pets with love and smile to the animals I meet (if I feel safe); refrain from killing without reason; feed and protect if I can; reject hunting for pleasure; request the State to do its’ duty of policing cruelty and poisoning our food for profit margins.
+As a person, I would do what I can; eat less meat, which is good for my health, anyway; punish the callous animal abuser when I find out and can; treat my pets with love and smile to the animals I meet (if I feel safe); refrain from killing without reason; feed and protect if I can; reject hunting for pleasure; request the State to do its’ duty of policing cruelty and the poisoning our food (and us with it) for profit margins.

 I know, I cannot toy with Money, stupidity and hungry people, I cannot arrogantly advise other people what they must eat, but if I eat less I can pay more coins for better, less unhealthy quality (provided I can trust the “bio” labels which I cannot now).
 Egoism pays.